banklab/banklab.github.io/index.md

 ---

+**24.04.2024:** We are hosting [Michael Gerth](https://scholar.google.com/citations?user=puPG9FUAAAAJ&hl=en&oi=ao), leader of the [Symbiont Evolution group](https://www.idiv.de/en/symbiont-evolution.html) at the German Centre for Integrative Biodiversity Research, Leipzig, Germany, as an invited speaker for the [BTE Spring seminar](https://www.iee.unibe.ch/studies/lecture_series_in_behavioral_theoretical_and_evolutionary_biology/index_eng.html) to give a talk about "Host shifts and the evolution of arthropod symbionts".

+---

-**08.04.2024:** We are hosting [Pooja Singh](https://scholar.google.com/citations?user=i1GhoccAAAAJ), Postdoctoral researcher in the [Aquatic Ecology & Evolution lab](https://www.aqua.iee.unibe.ch/index_eng.html), University of Bern, and [EAWAG](https://www.eawag.ch/en/department/fishec/) as an invited speaker for our lab meeting.
+**13.05.2024:** We are hosting [Florian Labourel](https://scholar.google.com/citations?user=epay42kAAAAJ&hl=en&oi=ao), Postdoctoral researcher in the [Laboratoirde de Chimie Bactérienne](https://lcb.cnrs.fr/), Marseille, France, as an invited speaker for our lab meeting.

+---

+### Past events

 ---